 The area is best explored by foot although there are plenty of trams and buses along the main street.
-It took me a little over two hours to explore the area, following a suggested walking route in my guide book (Lonely Planet City Guide).
+It took me a little over two hours to explore the area, following a suggested walking route in my guidebook (Lonely Planet City Guide).
 For lunch I grabbed a simple meal at a small restaurant, I don’t remember the name but was cheap and delicious!
-One of the most convenient things about HK is that most people speak fairly good English and menu’s will often have duel languages.
+One of the most convenient things about HK is that most people speak fairly good English and menus will often have dual languages.

-Even though change is an inevitable fact in China hopefully Sheung Wan will survive a bit longer to continue life as a living museum and a thoroughly facinating place to enjoy.
+Even though change is an inevitable fact in China hopefully Sheung Wan will survive a bit longer to continue life as a living museum and a thoroughly fascinating place to enjoy.